raleel/mythras-srd/0005_Combat.md

 **Enhance Parry** : On a Critical the defender manages to deflect the entire force of an attack, no matter the Size of his weapon.

-**Entangle** : Allows a character wielding an entangling weapon, such as a whip or net, to immobilise the location struck.
+**Entangle** : Allows a character wielding an entangling weapon, such as a whip or net, to immobilize the location struck.
 An entangled arm cannot use whatever it is holding; a snared leg prevents the target from moving; while an enmeshed head, chest, or abdomen makes all skill rolls one grade harder.
 On his following turn, the wielder may spend an Action Point to make an automatic Trip Opponent attempt.
 An entangled victim can attempt to free himself on his turn by either attempting an Opposed Roll using Brawn to yank free, or win a Special Effect and select Damage Weapon, Disarm Opponent, or Slip Free.

 **Force Failure** : Used when an opponent Fumbles, the character can combine Force Failure with any other Special Effect which requires an Opposed Roll to work.
 Force Failure causes the opponent to Fail his resistance roll by default – thereby automatically be disarmed, tripped, and so forth.